forforf/code_thoughts/_posts/2011-10-17-recursive-lambdas.markdown

       f.call(f)
     end
 {% endhighlight %}
 So what does it do?
 Well first notice that what we pass into it must be a function since we're going to be calling it.
 Second, notice that this function must accept a single parameter, and that parameter will be the very same function.
-To illustrate let's create a function, {% highlight ruby inline%}g{% endhighlight %}
+To illustrate let's create a function, ` g `

 {% highlight ruby %}
     g = lambda{"Hello Lambda World"}